s-raza/ratesbot/README.rst

 ===============
 Rename the Config_sample.py file to Config.py and edit it with the required details.

+**Generate an authorization token for telegram bot**

+After installing the Telegram app on your mobile follow instructions `here <https://core.telegram.org/bots#6-botfather>`_ to generate an authorization token that is required to send requests to the Telegram bot API.

+Once you have the token, update the Config.py file with it.

 **Install dependencies using pip**

 .. code:: shell